 So far you've configured the plugin and added and audio tracks to the product catalog.
 Next, you just need to show this WooCommerce audio store module to your buyers.

 This is very simple to execute.
-Just go to any page or post and edit it.
-The next step depends on whether you're using the Classic Editor or Gutenberg:
+Just go to any page or post and edit it, then add a

 When you publish the page or post, this shortcode will be converted into a live WooCommerce audio store table containing all your products with embedded audio tracks.

 Depending on the options you chose on the audio table plugin settings page, your buyers can navigate the table easily, listen to any of the tracks or sort it by any column.
 They can also add audio tracks to cart, and filter the entire table to only display tracks of a given genre.